Grunet/a11y-analytics/README.md

 - Google Analytics
 - Plausible

+The snippet should always be inserted as follows

+- After all of the scripts of the analytics provider
+- As an inline script tag with `type` set to `module` so its execution is deferred until the analytics provider scripts finish executing

 ## Performance Considerations

 The initial synchronous work done by the snippet takes approximately 10 plus or minus 3 milliseconds, roughly.